v0LovableBoltWordPressAI DesignVibe Coding

 What needs extra work

-• shadcn/ui interactive components (Dialog, Sheet, Popover) that rely on Radix UI's React runtime → need vanilla JS equivalents or leave as static HTML
+• shadcn/ui interactive components (Dialog, Sheet, Popover) that rely on Radix UI's React runtime: you'll need vanilla JS equivalents or leave them as static HTML

-• Any Zustand or React Query state → static in the WordPress theme
+• Any Zustand or React Query state turns static in the WordPress theme

 Starting from Lovable